GoldenSylph/fortuna-governance-token/README.md

 To deploy the airdrop smart-contract you should perform a command: `npx hardhat deploy --tags airdrop --network mainnet`.

 **CAUTION**: the contract should only be deployed once the Fortuna Governance token has been deployed too.
+Also, the CSV table of the holders **must** also be populated.

+## How to update the Merkle Tree in the airdrop smart-contract?

+## How to perform `claim(...)` function?

 1) A CSV table of addresses
 2) How to update the MerkleTree inside the airdrop contract